newrelic/nri-flex/examples/pixieExample/README.md

 # Collect custom Pixie metrics from your k8s cluster and push to New Relic for Alerting and Dashboarding

-The following documentation explains how to configure the New Relic FLEX integration to collect custom Pixie metrics from your k8s cluster.
+The following documentation explains how to configure the New Relic Flex integration to collect custom Pixie metrics from your k8s cluster.

 Currently, for security reasons, when [Pixie](https://pixielabs.ai) is installed into your k8s cluster, New Relic only fetches and stores data that related to an application's performance.
 Therefore, you can only create Alert and Dashboard on a predefined subset of the data collected by Pixie [read more here](https://docs.newrelic.com/docs/kubernetes-pixie/auto-telemetry-pixie/pixie-data-security-overview/).